Aspher0/GilTransferer/GilTransferer/README.md

-# Gil Transferer

-A plugin to facilitate transfering gils between alts within a single Service account.<br/>
-Relies on TextAdvance, YesAlready, Lifestream and AutoRetainer.

 # Current Todo
 - Handle apartments destination
 - Make it possible to override the player for estate tp for each mannequin